taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - cntrl + n                     : this would go forward in a list ( when doing fuzzy find)
 - cntrl + j                     : grep a word. you get a files list, then you can go forward with this from one file to another
 - cntrl + k                     : grep a word. you get a files list, then you can go backward with this from one file to another
+- cntrl + w                     : when in insert mode, deletes the prvious word
+- cntrl + u                     : when in insert mode, deletes the whole line before the cursor
+- cntrl + G                     : tells you the info about the current file
 --------------------------------WINDOWS MODE-----------------------------------------------------------
 - s                             : splits the screen horizontally
 - v                             : splits the screen vertically